17 May 2021

 Young-onset dementia

 Dementia mainly affects people over the age of 65 (one in 14 people in this age group has dementia).
-However, there are over 40,000 people living in the UK with ‘young-onset’ dementia (affecting those under 65 years of age). (‘Young-onset’ is also known as ‘early-onset’ or ‘working-age’ dementia and is the term preferred by many people with the condition.)
+However, over 40,000 people currently live in the UK with ‘young-onset’ dementia.
+That’s those people under 65 years of age.
+‘Young-onset’ is also known as ‘early-onset’ or ‘working-age’ dementia and is the term preferred by many people with the condition.

-These figures could, in reality, be higher due to the difficulties diagnosing the illness, especially in young people.
+These figures could, in reality, be higher.
+And that’s due to the difficulties diagnosing the illness, especially in young people.

 Joy was diagnosed with young-onset dementia at the age of 58.
 She says…

-Although dementia is a condition that many are familiar with, unfortunately, there can be stigma attached to it, often arising from people’s lack of knowledge or because they are frightened by it.
+Dementia is a condition that many are familiar with.
+Unfortunately, there can be stigma attached to it.
+And this often arises from people’s lack of knowledge or because they’re frightened by it.

-Dementia is not an inevitable consequence of getting older but it can affect anyone, regardless of race or socio-economic background.
+It’s worth noting that dementia is not an inevitable consequence of getting older.
+However, it can affect anyone regardless of race or socio-economic background.

 Understanding dementia

 Dementia is a term given to a group of symptoms from certain diseases which affect the brain.
-There are over 100 different types of dementia.
-All types of dementia are progressive, which means that the functioning of the brain will deteriorate over time.
+Over 100 different types of dementia have been identified, all of which are progressive.
+This means that the functioning of the brain will deteriorate over time.

 Types of dementia